andrasq/node-qcluster/Readme.md

 - startTimeoutMs - how long to allow a child process to become 'ready'.
 Default 30000 ms.
 - stopTimeoutMs - how long to allow a child process to take to stop.
 Default 20000 ms.
 - startedIfListening - whether to consider a 'listening' event equivalent to 'started.
 Default true.
+- disconnectIfStop - when replacing a child, whether to immediately disconnect after sending 'stop'.
+  Default false.
 - signalsToRelay - which signals the master should catch and relay to the workers.
 Default is [ 'SIGHUP', 'SIGINT', 'SIGTERM', 'SIGUSR1', 'SIGUSR2', 'SIGTSTP', 'SIGCONT' ].
   SIGTSTP handling is special; see Signal Handling below.